 - Identify which of those patients meet the numerator criteria

 - For those patients who do not meet the numerator criteria, determine whether an appropriate exclusion applies and subtract those patients from the denominator

-There are several organizations that have been involved in developing or approving evidence-based performance measures.
-Visit these websites to see what may be available:
+There are several organizations that have been involved in developing or approving evidence-based performance measures: